maggiebasta/lung-cancer-thesis/README.md

 - [SPIE-AAPM](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM+Lung+CT+Challenge) (publically available)
 - [NLST](https://cdas.cancer.gov/nlst/): (not publically available, interested proejcts can submit requests)

+The expected directory structure is provided in the README of each folder.

 ## Dependencies
 The project relies on the following dependencies:
 1. [Matplotlib](https://matplotlib.org/)